CMS-Enterprise/ztmf/README.md

+## THIS BRANCH IS AN ARCHIVE - DO NOT DELETE!

 This is the Google AppScript automation for generating the resulting scores and reports for ADO responses to the CMS Cloud ZTMM data call.

 Dependencies: